Gbertaz/RateMyAir_API/doc/hosting/CertificateSsl.md

 ```

 Now reboot your Raspberry in order to properly update the system.
-After reboot install install the core snap in order to get the latest snapd:
+After reboot install the core snap in order to get the latest snapd:

 ```
 sudo snap install core
 ```

-### Install certbot
+## Install certbot

 ```
 sudo snap install --classic certbot